HomeMy WebLinkAboutO-25-06 Accessory Dwelling UnitsORDINANCE NO.O-25-06

 (3) Mobile homes or recreational vehicles shall not be used as accessory dwelling units.
 The ADU

-shall meet the minimum reouirements for a dwelling unit in accordance with the Florida Building
+shall meet the minimum requirements for a dwelling unit in accordance with the Florida Building

 Code.